Skip to content ↓

 Our alumni include students who have gone on to work for Disney/Pixar and BMW in Germany.

-There are many opportunities for students who have studied Art at GCSE and A-level, with many universities seeing a creative subject as the basis for problem-solving in degree subjects.
+There are many opportunities for students who have studied art at GCSE and A-level, with many universities seeing a creative subject as the basis for problem-solving in degree subjects.
 Subjects which may not have traditionally had links to creative skill sets are finding their art portfolios are warmly received for careers in subjects like Engineering.
 Almost all universities accept Art as an A-level for UCAS application, and the portfolio of work produced is a welcome addition at interview to show a range of skills and strengths of the candidate.